samvera-labs/image-downloader/README.md

 JavaScript modules and a convenience React component which will force a jpeg download of an image URL.
 Built for the use case of needing to offer JPG downloads for images hosted via a IIIF image server.

-## Using the package
+## Getting Started

-First install the package:
+Install the package:

 ```
 npm install @samvera/image-downloader

+// or yarn
+yarn add @samvera/image-downloader
 ```

+## Useage

-And import the modules into your project:
+Import JavaScript modules into your project to use directly:

 ```
 import { makeBlob, mimicDownload } from "@samvera/image-downloader";
 ```

+or...

 ### React